dyngosz/dyngosz.github.io/_posts/2017-03-13-magic-spotify.md

 You don't just have an artist or an album with you. **You have the *Music* with you**.

 ## Making music better with Data Science
 Spotify launched its Discover Weekly playlist in July, 2015.
-Since then every user of the app has the privilege of getting new mixtape tailored just for him every Monday, and while the company actually has human music experts making thousands of special playlist it would just be impossible for Spotify to hire the amount of people necessary to make tens of millions of them.
-The music streaming service uses three main mechanisms in order to make it possible:
+Since then every user has the privilege of getting new mixtape tailored just for him every Monday, and while the company actually has human music experts making thousands of special playlists it would just be impossible for Spotify to hire all the people needed to make tens of millions of them.
+The music streaming service uses three tricks to do it:
 ### Collaborative filtering
-In the *science gibberish* it is a method of making automatic predictions about the interest of a user by collecting preferences from many users.
+In *geek speak*: automatic predictions about one user preferences based on collected preferences from many others.
 Speaking *human*, it's an extension of: **"people who like that, also like this"**.
-The underlying assumption is that if person A likes a song that person B likes, presumably B might enjoy some track that A listens to rather than any song from person C.
+The assumption is that if Alice likes a song that Ben likes, then in theory Ben is more likely to enjoy one of Alice favorites instead of something that Charlie listens to.
 This is exactly what happens at Spotify.
 The company analyzes hundreds of millions of user playlists in order to find similarities and based on that it proposes new tracks.
 The whole trick to collaborative filtering is that it recommends new things **based on similarity between users, not between items**.